 Strawberries, redcurrants, sour cherries, carrots, apples, chokeberries, raspberries and pears - from April to December, the AUSTRIA JUICE farmers' various production areas are all about one topic: the harvest.

-Two thirds of the total volume is produced in Europe - for example in Poland, Germany, Hungary and Austria - the rest is produced in China and in parts of South Africa, as well as in South and North America.
+Two thirds of the total volume is produced in Europe - for example in Austria, Germany, Hungary and Poland - as well as in China.

 In late summer, grapes, pears and apples are on the menu.
 The season ends with rose hips, carrots and beetroot.
 Apples are harvested the longest - the last fruits are taken from the trees in December.

-From the fruits, three kinds of juices are pressed in the production plants, which are bought by the customers due to different advantages:
+From the fruits, two kinds of juices are pressed in the production plants, which are bought by the customers due to different advantages:

 1. Direct Juice / NFC